uttesh/ng2letteravatar/README.md

 name | default | description
 -----|---------|------------
-`avatarcustombgcolor` | No default value | Using this attribute set the custom color for avatar background.
+`avatar-custom-bg-color` | No default value | Using this attribute set the custom color for avatar background.
-`dynamic` | false | Set this attribute to true if dynamically avatar needs to be generated on data change.
+`avatar-dynamic` | false | Set this attribute to true if dynamically avatar needs to be generated on data change.
-`rotatedeg` | 0 | Set this attribute required degrees of rotation of the avatar.
+`avatar-rotate-degree` | 0 | Set this attribute required degrees of rotation of the avatar.
-`alphabetcolors` | default color set | Using this attribute set the custom colors for the alphabets only.
+`avatar-alphabet-colors` | default color set | Using this attribute set the custom colors for the alphabets only.
-`charCount` | 1 | Specifies the number of letters to displayed. to generate combined letter avatar of first name and last name which are separated by space then set the value to '2'
+`avatar-char-count` | 1 | Specifies the number of letters to displayed. to generate combined letter avatar of first name and last name which are separated by space then set the value to '2'
-`data` |  | Input data i.e. email, names...etc -OR- If image already exists for item, set image URL or image data `height` | 50px | set the height for the avatar `width` | 50px | set the width for the avatar `fontWeight` | 400 | set the font weight for the  avatar `fontSize` | 30px | set the font size for the letter `shape` | square  | set the shape for the avatar. set 'round' for rounded avatars `fontFamily` | HelveticaNeue-Light,Helvetica Neue Light,Helvetica Neue,Helvetica, Arial,Lucida Grande, sans-serif | set the font Family of the avatar.
+`avatar-data` |  | Input data i.e. email, names...etc -OR- If image already exists for item, set image URL or image data `avatar-height` | 50px | set the height for the avatar `avatar-width` | 50px | set the width for the avatar `avatar-font-weight` | 400 | set the font weight for the  avatar `avatar-font-size` | 30px | set the font size for the letter `avatar-shape` | square  | set the shape for the avatar. set 'round' for rounded avatars `avatar-font-family` | HelveticaNeue-Light,Helvetica Neue Light,Helvetica Neue,Helvetica, Arial,Lucida Grande, sans-serif | set the font Family of the avatar.
-`avatarborder` | false | set the avatarborder to 'true' for the white border to avatar.
+`avatar-border` | false | set the avatarborder to 'true' for the white border to avatar.
-`avatarcustomborder` | no default value | using this attribute set the custom style to avatar borders i.e <code> "border:5px solid black"</code>.
+`avatar-custom-border` | no default value | using this attribute set the custom style to avatar borders i.e <code> "border:5px solid black"</code>.

 ## Contributions